mmacz/aoc/README.md

 ## 📄 License

-mhis project is licensed under the MIT License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ---